-27. For many years, Southwest Airlines distinguished itself as the low-cost airline.
+- 26. For many years, Southwest Airlines distinguished itself as the low-cost airline.
 Now, many other low-cost competitors have entered the market.
 Similarly, Southwest was one of the first airlines to offer online ticketing.
 Now, all airlines have online ticketing.
-These examples suggest that

-A. no single strategy is likely to be sufficient to build a sustainable competitive advantage.

-- B. situation analysis is a continuous process. - C. customers rarely remain loyal to companies. - D. product excellence is the only true source of a sustainable competitive advantage. - E. innovation is pointless because competitors will develop copycat offerings.
+These examples suggest that - A. no single strategy is likely to be sufficient to build a sustainable competitive advantage. - B. a situation analysis does not accurately predict a firm's strengths. - C. customer excellence cannot be achieved. - D. product excellence is the only true source of a sustainable competitive advantage. - E. innovation is pointless because competitors will develop copycat offerings.

 The example shows that competitors strive to copy good ideas.
-But that doesn't mean innovation is pointless--being the first to do something can still give you an advantage if you do it best, or if you innovate in ways that are difficult to imitate.
+But that doesn't mean innovation is pointless-being the first to do something can still give you an advantage if you do it best, or if you innovate in ways that are difficult to imitate.
 What this example shows is that you cannot come up with a single idea, stay with it long term, and expect to sustain a competitive advantage.
 You must always look for new sources of advantage.